Frequently Asked Questions

 WHAT IS A BEAD-TO-BEAD (B2B) REMOLD TIRE?

 The B2B is one of our new, 100% Branded, TreadWright Tires meaning that it is what we call a "Bead-to-Bead" tire.
 This means that when we make the remolded tire we remove the existing rubber down to about 3-6mm remaining on the recycled casing.
 The rubber is removed from the inside bead, across the sidewall of the tire, across the tread of the tire, all the way to the outer bead.
 We then replace the rubber from "Bead-to-Bead" applying 6mil rubber on the sidewalls and multiple plys of rubber on the tread.
 When the tire is remolded, not only does it press a new tread but, it also re-brands the sidewalls with TreadWright.
 This provides a new finished look as well as increased sidewall strength.
 A non-B2B is a tire that is a "tread only" remold and the sidewalls will still show the original casing's manufacturer.
-If you purchase a non-B2B tire we will match the casing manufacture so that you have the same brand's for your set of tires.
+If you purchase a non-B2B tire we will match the casing manufacturer so that you have the same brands for your set of tires.
 For full manufacturing process - Visit Here

 HOW LONG WILL YOUR TIRES LAST?